-In the final year students are ready to develop their own programme of study,

-A key component of your curriculum in every year is the study of Critical Cultures.
+See page 28 for details on Studio+ experience.
+Final Yea Students choose and develop their own self-directed design projects, based on their individual skills and interests.
+You will create a substantial body of work, which will allow you to demonstrate the skills and knowledge you have acquired over the previous years.
+You will also be supported in a sustained reflection on the discipline and on your personal strengths in relation to it, in order to help you identify your future path as a professional designer.
+Critical Cultures A key component of your curriculum in every year is the study of Critical Cultures.
 This is where you study the connections between history, theory and practice in modern and contemporary contexts in order to become a critically engaged, reflective and effective practitioner.
 See page 92.